Drone fired from Yemen hits southern Israeli city of Eilat. Medics say 22 people were wounded

 Israel has carried out retaliatory airstrikes on Yemen after past attacks.
 Defense Minister Israel Katz, in a post on X, warned the Houthis that “anyone who harms Israel will be harmed sevenfold.”

-The Israeli military said that “interception efforts were made” and that search and rescue teams were operating in the area.
-The Magen David Adom rescue service said that it evacuated the wounded to a nearby hospital, and that two of them had “severe shrapnel injuries to their limbs.”
+The Israeli military said that “interception efforts were made.”
+The Magen David Adom rescue service said that the wounded were taken to a nearby hospital, two of them with “severe shrapnel injuries to their limbs.”

 In Gaza, an Israeli strike hit a group of Palestinians in the built-up Nuseirat refugee camp, killing at least 12 of them, according to the Al-Awda Hospital.
 Another 18 people were wounded, it said.
 The Israeli military didn't immediately respond to a request for comment.